Banker bonuses go from boom to bust in jarring reversal

 A situation that rewards star performers over their colleagues "will leave some disappointed," she said.

-(Reporting by Saeed Azhar and Lananh Nguyen in New York, Lawrence White and Iain Whiters in London; additional reporting by Emma-Victoria Farr in Frankfurt; Editing by Anna Driver)
+(Reporting by Saeed Azhar and Lananh Nguyen in New York, Lawrence White in London; additional reporting by Iain Withers in London and Emma-Victoria Farr in Frankfurt; Editing by Anna Driver)

 ((Saeed.Azhar@thomsonreuters.com; +1 347 908-6341; Reuters Messaging: saeed.azhar.reuters.com@reuters.net))